Spæth House: 18th century

+19th century

 The priest and poet Caspar Johannes Boye (1791-1853), who was pastor at Saint Olaf's Church, lived in the house with his large family in 1835-1847.

+20th century

+In c.
+1905, Kund & Rasmussen bought the building.
+The firm had until then been based at Bjergegade 26.
+It was owned by Carl Georg Ejnar Rasmussen and Wilhelm Lund.

 The building was expanded with a lower wing on the southwest gable in 1932.
 The building was in the 1980s and 1990s used by the Civil Defence Agency but was sold to Helsingør Municipality in 1999 and adapted for use by the city's public music school.

 Architecture

 The Rococo-style mansion consists of three storeys and a mansard roof with black-glazed tiles.
 It is nine bays wide and three bays deep.
 The front has a three-bay central projection tipped by a triangular pediment with arched niche.
 A one-bay projection on the northeast gable continues in a tall wall dormer with hoist, testifying to the building's dual function as both warehouse and residence.